kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 There is a long tradition of games being referred to as simulations for life, strategy games like "Go" and "Chess" as metaphors for the complexity of life

-*Edutainment* had a reputation for low quality, and the games industry cut ties with it.
+[[edutainment|Edutainment]] had a reputation for low quality, and the games industry cut ties with it.
 Now a lot of those are known as "educational software"

 Games as objects (theoretical)
 Game usage